oracle/python-oracledb/doc/src/user_guide/introduction.rst

 Python-oracledb is typically installed from Python's package repository `PyPI <https://pypi.org/project/oracledb/>`__ using `pip
-<https://pip.pypa.io/en/latest/installing/>`__.
+<https://pip.pypa.io/en/latest/installation/>`__.
 See :ref:`installation` for
 more information.

 Architecture
 ============

-The python-oracledb driver can run in either the Thin mode or Thick mode, which is determined by an application setting.
+Python-oracledb is a 'Thin' driver with an optional 'Thick' mode enabled by an application setting.

 python-oracledb Thin Mode Architecture
 --------------------------------------

-By default, python-oracledb runs in a 'Thin' mode which connects directly to Oracle Database 12.1 or later.
-This mode does not need Oracle Client libraries.
+By default, python-oracledb allows connecting directly to Oracle Database 12.1 or later.
+This Thin mode does not need Oracle Client libraries.

 .. _thinarchfig:
 .. figure:: /images/python-oracledb-thin-arch.png